 I was really inspired by how much fun my daughter and I had on our road trip around the south of England this summer.
 Travelling with kids can be a fantastic experience for the whole family, but how you approach it can make all the difference.
 We very much enjoyed spotting otters in Devon, and this really helped us to explore and enjoy the area of Dartmoor.
+Animal spotting is a great way to explore a new area such as seeing seals in Norfolk.
 Cornwall is another very beautiful part of the UK, and it’s somewhere I’m really keen to visit with all the family for a holiday.

 My travel cogs have well and truly started turning and I began to look at places to visit with kids in Cornwall and putting my own holiday trail together.
 I wanted more than just a list of places we could go with the children, I wanted a list that would encourage them to learn about Cornwall and engage with the places we want to visit.

 I was also looking to create a selection of attractions and destinations that meant we could see as much of Cornwall as possible.
 I really appreciated how much children are motivated by challenges from the moor otters trail, and how things like this can really help them to enjoy a new destination and learn about where they are staying.

 If you are staying in self-catering accommodation like Cornish Horizons, getting out and about and exploring Cornwall is going to be a big part of your holiday.
 If the weather isn’t always on your side, sometimes having a bucket list can give everyone that little bit more motivation to get out for the day, because they are keen to tick off their list of challenges and activities.
 Here’s where we would love to visit on our ideal holiday in Cornwall.